 Get to Know the Influencers in Your Niche

 Share content from key influencers in your niche on your social media.
 A key influencer is someone who’s earned a loyal following from their audience.
-They’ll naturally receive engagement from their audience, and they’re usually mentioned by other bloggers frequently.
+They’ll naturally receive engagement from their audience, and other bloggers usually mention them frequently.

-You’ll eventually get an influencer’s attention by sharing and genuinely engaging with their content.
+You’ll eventually get an influencer’s attention by sharing and engaging with their content.